KimberlyCrawford/Team-E-Final-Project/README.md

 ## Technologies Used for Each Step of the Project:

-- Python was used to prepare and explore the data, as well as build machine learning model.
+Python was used to prepare and explore the data, as well as build machine learning model.
 - PostgreSQL was used to write queries and view results while pgAdmin 4 Database was used to store cleaned data.
+- AWS Relational Database was created to store data remotely.
 - JavaScript was used to create tables and build a dashboard to present the results.
 - Google Slides was used to prepare and deliver the presentation that walks the class through the project, step by step.